Film: Thank You For Smoking

-- Pragmatic Adaptation: The movie forgoes many of the book's subplots and the final series of plot twists, instead focusing on the rivalry between Naylor's relationship with his son and his rivalry with Senator Finistirre.
+- Pragmatic Adaptation: The movie forgoes many of the book's subplots and the final series of plot twists, instead focusing on Naylor's relationship with his son and his rivalry with Senator Finistirre.

-- Really Gets Around: Nick in the book, to the point where Reitman apologised to Eckhart in the commentary for removing so many of those scenes.
+- Really Gets Around: Nick in the book, to the point where Reitman apologized to Eckhart in the commentary for removing so many of those scenes.